w3c/wcag3/guidelines/groups/error-handling/prevent-errors/submission-confirmation.md

 type: supplemental
 ---

-When users submit information as part of a process, users are notified that submission was completed and what information was provided.
+On submission, users are notified of submitted information and submission status.